joaduo/xpathwebdriver/README.md

    https://chromedriver.chromium.org/downloads
 4. That generally should work on a modern Linux System (not tested but should also work on other oses).
    Try example below
-5. For image comparison `pip install Pillow` and install `findimagedupes` and `imagemagick` packages for your OS
+5. For image comparison install `pip install Pillow`,  `findimagedupes` and `imagemagick` packages for your OS. (they are not automatically installed to keep basic requirments low)
+   On ubuntu: `sudo apt install imagemagick findimagedupes`
+6. For interactive shell install `pip install ipython`

 Check "Installing Selenium" section for other browsers and details.